 Under certain conditions, stockholders may request that we include a proposal at a forthcoming meeting of our stockholders in our proxy materials for such meeting.
-Under SEC Rule 14a-8, any stockholders desiring to present such a proposal to be acted upon at the 2019 Annual Meeting and included in the proxy materials must ensure that we receive the proposal at our principal executive office in Greer, South Carolina by November 23, 2018, in order for the proposal to be eligible for inclusion in our proxy statement and proxy card relating to such meeting.
+Under SEC Rule 14a-8, any stockholder desiring to present such a proposal to be acted upon at the 2021 Annual Meeting and included in the proxy materials for such meeting must ensure that we receive the proposal at our principal executive office in Greer, South Carolina by December 23, 2020, in order for the proposal to be eligible for inclusion in our proxy statement and proxy card relating to such meeting.

 If a stockholder desires to propose any business at an annual meeting of stockholders, even if the proposal or proposed director candidate is not to be included in our proxy statement, our Bylaws provide that the stockholder must deliver or mail timely advance written notice of such business to our principal executive office.
-Under our Bylaws, to be timely, a stockholder's notice generally must be delivered to our Corporate Secretary at our principal executive offices not later than the 90 th day before the first anniversary of the date of the preceding year's annual meeting and no earlier than the 120 th day prior to such date.
-However, in the event that the date of the annual meeting is advanced by more than twenty (20) days or delayed by more than seventy (70) days from such anniversary date, notice by the stockholder to be timely must be delivered not earlier than the 120 th day prior to such annual meeting and not later than the close of business on the later of the 90 th day prior to such annual meeting or the 10 th day following the day on which public announcement of the date of such meeting is first made.
+Under our Bylaws, to be timely, a stockholder's notice generally must be delivered to our Corporate Secretary at our principal executive offices not later than the 90th day before the first anniversary of the date of the preceding year's annual meeting and not earlier than the 120th day prior to such anniversary.
+However, in the event that the date of the annual meeting is advanced by more than 20 days or delayed by more than 70 days from such anniversary date, notice by the stockholder to be timely must be delivered not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.
 Each item of business must be made in accordance with, and must include the information required by, our Bylaws, our Corporate Governance Guidelines, and any other applicable law, rule, or regulation.
-Assuming that the date of the 2019 Annual Meeting is not advanced or delayed in the manner described above, the required notice for the 2019 Annual Meeting would need to be provided to us not earlier than December 26, 2018 and not later than January 25, 2019.
+Assuming that the date of the 2021 Annual Meeting is not advanced or delayed in the manner described above, the required notice for the 2021 Annual Meeting would need to be provided to us not earlier than January 21, 2021 and not later than February 20, 2021.